State Fiscal Briefs

 Oregon’s combined state and local general revenues were $51.4 billion in FY 2020, or $12,109 per capita.
 National per capita general revenues were $10,933.
 Oregon does not levy a general sales tax.
 After federal transfers, Oregon’s largest sources of per capita revenue were charges ($2,459), such as state university tuition and highway tolls, and individual income taxes ($2,036).

 Governor Kate Brown, a Democrat, was elected in 2018 with 50 percent of the vote.
 The next gubernatorial election is in 2022.

 Democrats control both the House of Representatives (37 Democrats to 23 Republicans) and Senate (17 Democrats to 13 Republicans).
 Control of the governor’s mansion and each house of the legislature gives Democrats a trifecta in Oregon.
-All Oregon House seats are on the ballot in 2020 because representatives serve two-year terms.
-Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2020, and the other half will be up for election in 2022.
+All Oregon House seats are on the ballot in 2022 because representatives serve two-year terms.
+Senators serve four-year terms; roughly half the senatorial seats are on the ballot in 2022, and the other half will be up for election in 2024.

 Oregon’s budget institutions, rules, and constraints